 The 5 Stages of Digital Marketing Maturity [with Self-Assessment & Matrix Template]

-Digital Marketing can be a complex beast – with so many tools, tactics, touchpoints and metrics available, it’s difficult – even for seasoned leadership teams – to understand which levers they should pull to deliver success against company objectives and KPIs as they relate to the organisation’s outlook.
+Digital Marketing can be a complex beast.
+With so many tools, tactics, touchpoints and metrics available, it’s difficult – even for seasoned leadership teams – to know how to deliver success against company objectives and KPIs that relate to the organisation’s outlook.

 The result is our Digital Marketing Maturity Matrix.
 In this guide, we’ll walk you through the key tenets of our model, so you can understand:

-• The individual interventions and changes required to reach the desired outcome.
+- The individual interventions and changes so you can reach those desired outcomes

-In this resource, you’ll also find a self-assessment tool which you can use to quickly gauge your business’ current maturity stage, as well as a downloadable maturity matrix template to help you score your business’ capabilities and track progress through the Digital Marketing maturity curve.
+In this resource, you’ll also find a self-assessment tool to quickly gauge your business’ current maturity stage, as well as a downloadable maturity matrix template to help you score your business’ capabilities and track progress through the Digital Marketing maturity curve.

 What is digital marketing maturity?

 Maturity models aren’t anything new.
-Usually the domain of management consultants, they offer a framework for measuring an organisation’s abilities within a particular area, and the interventions needed to make quality improvements.
+Usually found in the domain of management consultants, they’re a framework for measuring an organisation’s abilities within a particular area, along with the interventions needed to make high-quality improvements.

-Maturity models typically assess people, processes, technology, the leadership view, investment and operational tactics – ours does just that across the entire Digital Marketing spectrum.
+Maturity models assess people, processes, technology, the leadership view, investment and operational tactics.
+Ours does the same – just across the entire Digital Marketing spectrum.

 WHY MATURITY MODELLING MATTERS

-Every business has their own strengths and weaknesses across numerous areas.
+Every business has their own individual strengths and weaknesses.
 Because of this, not every business will need a peak level of Digital Marketing maturity to achieve success.

-The value in our model is in creating a clear roadmap for activity, investment and change – it signposts which improvements should be made and when.
-It prioritises strong foundations, achieving maximum performance from Digital Marketing activity as your business scales.
+The value in our model comes from creating a clear roadmap for activity, investment and change – signposting which improvements should be made and when.
+Because of this, it prioritises strong foundations, achieving maximum performance from Digital Marketing activity as your business scales.

 A managed and measured approach like this is crucial.
-Rush to graduate towards higher levels of activity in certain areas without a strong base of operational maturity can create confusion, hindering your business’ ability to capitalise on strong performance.
+Rushing to graduate towards higher levels of activity in certain areas, without a strong base of operational maturity can create confusion and hinders your business’ ability to capitalise on strong performance.

-Our tool takes a holistic view of channel activity to ensure that activities are coordinated in line with the business’ ultimate strategic view.
+Our tool takes a holistic view of channel activity so your activities are coordinated in line with the business’ ultimate strategic view.

 THE 5 STAGES OF DIGITAL MARKETING MATURITY

-With 15 years’ experience of guiding organisations from a range of industries through the Digital Marketing growth curve, we’ve been able to identify and categorise the features and attributes these organisations typically exhibit at different levels of maturity.
+With 15 years’ experience of guiding organisations from a range of industries through the Digital Marketing growth curve, we’ve identified and categorised the features and attributes these organisations tend to exhibit at different levels of maturity.

 In our model, we refer to these as Key Maturity Stages.